christopher-1989/authentication-flow/README.md

-# Demonstration of authentication flow
+# Demonstration of authentication flow with express backend and mongo database

 ## Getting started